Acne scars: Diagnosis and treatment

 Dermatologists and dermatologic surgeons perform these procedures frequently, so they have the skills and experience needed to perform these procedures safely and effectively.

-While dermatologists offer safe and effective treatment for acne scars, there may be better solution: prevention.
+While dermatologists offer safe and effective treatment for acne scars, there may be a better solution: prevention.

 Sardana K et al. “Which Type of Atrophic Acne Scar (Ice-pick, Boxcar, or Rolling) Responds to Nonablative Fractional Laser Therapy?”
 Dermatol Surg 2014 Jan 21. doi: 10.1111/dsu.12428.
 [Epub ahead of print].